Last year’s “ultimate olive oil guide” was so well received that I thought it deserved a bigger and better sequel.

 My view of chocolate is undoubtedly passionate, yet objective.
 I don’t think of it as a magical elixir or a — groan — “super” food.
 It is, however, very healthful.

-Sadly, a lot of chocolate out there — and I’m talking all sorts of price ranges here — is as real as the 72-day marriage between an insipid reality show drone and her equally vacant spouse.
+Sadly, a lot of chocolate out there — and I’m talking all sorts of price ranges here — is harmful to your health, the environment, and the well-being of farmers.